placrosse/kodo/docs/source/using_kodo_in_your_application.rst

 benchmarks.

-4. **Waf-tools**: This repository contains additional tools used by out build system.
-These tools adds functionality to waf which are used e.g. by our continuous-integration build system.
+4. **Waf-tools**: This repository contains additional tools used by our build system.
+These tools add functionality to waf which are used e.g. by our continuous-integration build system.

    * http://github.com/steinwurf/external-waf-tools